2025 Intoxicated Driver Program Assessor Conference

 Presenter: Jermaine Galloway, Tall Cop Says Stop

-Presenter: Kayla Neumann, Director of Forensic Toxicology, Wisconsin State Laboratory of Hygiene
+Presenter: Kayla Neuman, Toxicology Section Supervisor, WI State Laboratory of Hygiene

 Kayla Neuman is the Director of Forensic Toxicology at the Wisconsin State Laboratory of Hygiene in Madison, WI.
 She received her Bachelor of Science degree in Chemistry (emphasis in Forensic Science) and Criminal Justice from Carroll University in 2010 and her Master of Science degree in Forensic Science from the University of Florida in 2014.
 She is certified as a Diplomate in Forensic Toxicology by the American Board of Forensic Toxicology and is a member of the Society of Forensic Toxicologists (SOFT).
-As a SOFT member she is involved in the Young Forensic Toxicologist's Committee and the Drugs and Driving Committee.
+As a SOFT member she is involved in the Drugs and Driving Committee and is the 2025 Scientific Program Co-Chair.

 As Director, Kayla oversees the operation of Forensic Toxicology section.
 She reviews and validates analytical findings of other chemists and issues official laboratory reports for operating while intoxicated (OWI) cases as well as medical examiner cases.
 She provides interpretation of results to law enforcement, attorneys, subjects, and others.
 Kayla appears in court to testify to analytical findings and provide expert witness testimony on alcohol and drug pharmacology and human performance.
 To date she has testified in over 260 cases.
 She continuously gives presentations and provides training regarding drugs and alcohol to various audiences nationwide.